rogerthat-0420/Y86-64-Processor/README.md

 └── report.pdf
 ```

 Please refer to the report for more details.
+The sequential design works perfectly, the pipeline design is still a work in progress.